 He was canonised by the local church, as was the practice at the time, thus his elevation to sainthood was never formally granted by a Pope; however, he is in the church's official list of Saints.
 The day became a feast day due to lobbying by the Irish-born Franciscan scholar Luke Wadding in the early part of the 17th century, though it soon evolved into more of a secular holiday.

 Much Irish folklore surrounds St. Patrick's Day, Some of this lore includes Patrick healing the sick, and raising the dead.

 He is said to have given a sermon from a hilltop that drove all the snakes from Ireland.
-No snakes are know to have existed in Ireland at least since the end of the ice age.
+No snakes are known to have existed in Ireland at least since the end of the ice age.
 Some scholars think the driving away of the snakes may have been a metaphor for the conversion of the pagans.

 A more plausible story attributed to Patrick is how he used the Shamrock, a three-leaved clover, to explain the Trinity.
-In his sermons he would use it to represent how the Father, the Son, and the Holy Spirit could be separate elements of the same entity.
+In his sermons, he would use it to represent how the Father, the Son, and the Holy Spirit could be separate elements of the same entity.

-Today, St. Patrick's Day is a day to recognise Irish heritage and celebrated by people of all backgrounds in many parts of the world, such as the United States, Canada, and Australia.
+Today, St. Patrick's Day is a day to recognize Irish heritage and celebrated by people of all backgrounds in many parts of the world, such as the United States, Canada, and Australia.
 Although these are the main overseas populations, St. Patrick's Day is also celebrated in other locations as far-flung from Ireland as Japan, Singapore, and Russia.